Bathroom guide

 Graciadeco Toilet Paper Stand / Hyacinth Wicker Organizer

-A decorative toilet paper storage option for readers who want spare rolls nearby without making the bathroom look cluttered.
+A decorative toilet paper storage basket for readers who want spare rolls nearby without making the bathroom look cluttered.
 The wicker-style look can work well in warm, natural, farmhouse, or neutral bathroom spaces.

-Best for: Decorative bathroom storage, guest bathrooms, visible roll storage, and warmer bathroom styling.
+Best for: Decorative toilet paper storage baskets, guest bathrooms, visible roll storage, and warmer bathroom styling.

 Pros